 Mississippi has the nation’s only school choice program created exclusively for students with dyslexia.
 Enacted and launched in 2012, the program provides vouchers to families of children with dyslexia to attend accredited private schools with dyslexia therapy programs.
 On this page, learn more about the program’s funding, eligibility, and restrictions.

-Mississippi allows children with dyslexia to receive vouchers to attend private schools if their current
+Mississippi allows children with dyslexia to receive vouchers to attend accredited private schools that provide dyslexia therapy.

 No legal challenges have been filed against the program.